A major new introduction to Philosophy from a Christian viewpoint

 A Faithful Guide to Philosophy is the only British Christian introduction to philosophy, a book that will be used as a course textbook and by church study groups and individual readers alike.
 Covering subjects of central importance to the Christian worldview and containing the broadest range of topics covered by any Christian introduction to philosophy it will be prized by many.

-This is the first in a series of new videos about the chapters in Peter S. Williams’ A Faithful Guide to Philosophy:
+This is the introduction for a 17-part series of videos about the chapters in Peter S. Williams’ A Faithful Guide to Philosophy:

 Peter S. Williams